joaomcteixeira/taurenmd/joss/paper.md

 $ pip3 install taurenmd[all]
 ```

 *taurenmd* code uses only Python provided interfaces and is, therefore, compatible with any platform able to execute Python.
-However, the different Molecular Dynamics analysis libraries imported have very different deployment strategies and this project cannot guarantee those will function in all OSes; it is, however, guaranteed *taurenmd* works fully on Ubuntu 18.04 LTS running Anaconda as Python package manager.
+However, the different Molecular Dynamics analysis libraries imported have very different deployment strategies and this project cannot guarantee those will function in all operating systems; it is, however, guaranteed that *taurenmd* works fully on Ubuntu 18.04 LTS running Anaconda as Python package manager.
 We advise reading the detailed installation instructions provided in the project's documentation.

 # Use cases

-*taurenmd* current version has ten command-line interfaces that execute different analysis or data manipulation routines.
+The *taurenmd* current version has ten command-line interfaces that execute different analysis or data manipulation routines.
 Extensive usage examples are provided in the documentation website or by the command:

 ```bash
 $ taurenmd -h
 ```

-Here we show a very common case where `trajedit` interface is used for data manipulation and transformation:
+Here we show how the `trajedit` interface is used for data manipulation and transformation:

 ```bash
 $ taurenmd trajedit topology.pdb trajectory.xtc -d traj_s50_e500_p10.xtc \